GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is similar to a game of golf.
-The point is not getting the ball in the hole but how many strokes it takes.
+I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.

-~ Harlan Mills
+~ Poul Anderson
 <pre>

 </pre>